google/WebFundamentals/src/_langs/en/tools/javascript/console/console-write.markdown

 ![Example subsitution output](images/console-write-log-multiple.png)

 TBD.
 Not sure what to do with “Formatting DOM elements as JavaScript objects”.
-It seems a little bit out of place in this page, and yet it’s not enough to get it’s own page.
+It seems a little bit out of place in this page, and yet it’s not enough to get its own page.
 Gonna wait to figure this out while writing the doc.

 {% include modules/nextarticle.liquid %}